Mutual Divorce in Delhi

 1: First need to draft a petition with the reason for seeking a divorce and both parties mutually agree on it.

-2: The petition is drafted and signed by both parties- file the petition jointly through respective lawyers before the family court, (Mutual divorce in Delhi).
+2: The advocate will draft the petition and both parties need to sign.
+File the petition jointly through respective lawyers before the family court, (Mutual divorce in Delhi).

 3: After filing the petition, the court will examine the petition along with the documents and will pass an order to record a statement.

-4: After that, a cooling period of six months is given to the parties in the hope of their reconciliation.
+4: After that, a cooling period of six months for the parties in the hope of their reconciliation.

-5: After completing of cooling period of six months’ time, if there is no reconciliation, both parties need to appear for the final hearing and still want divorce.
+5: After completing of cooling period of six months.
+If there is no reconciliation, both parties need to appear for the final hearing and still want a divorce.

 (Parties have to appear for the second motion within 18 months from the date of filing the mutual divorce petition).